Florida Electrical Contractor License Renewal Guide

 The Important Exception for Alarm Work

-If you are a Certified or Registered electrical contractor who performs alarm system installation or service, the state has an additional requirement.
-According to Fla.
-Admin.
-Code Ann.
-R. 61G6-9.004(1)(b), you must complete 2 additional hours on false alarm prevention.
-This is *in addition to* the 11 hours detailed above, bringing your total requirement to 13 hours for the biennial cycle.
+If you are a Certified or Registered electrical contractor who also performs alarm system installation or service, you must complete 2 additional hours on false alarm prevention.
+This is in addition to the 11 hours detailed above, bringing your total requirement to 13 hours for the biennial cycle.

 CE Requirements at a Glance (2-Year Cycle)